-This leaves the defendants' first, seventh, and eighth requests, all of which seek to compel the plaintiff to adequately and properly respond to the defendants' interrogatories and production requests.
-The Court agrees that if the plaintiff wishes to proceed with this case he must forthwith comply with all outstanding discovery obligations.
-But the Court will leave it to Magistrate Judge Facciola, to whom pretrial matters have been referred and who has examined the plaintiff's discovery responses, to determine which of the plaintiff's discovery obligations are still outstanding and to issue appropriate orders.
+This leaves the defendants' first, eighth, and tenth requests, all of which seek to compel the plaintiffs to adequately and properly respond to the defendants' interrogatories and production requests.
+The Court agrees that if the plaintiffs wish to proceed with this case they must forthwith comply with all outstanding discovery obligations.
+But the Court will leave it to Magistrate Judge Facciola, to whom pretrial matters have been referred and who has examined the plaintiffs' discovery responses, to determine which of the plaintiffs' discovery obligations are still outstanding and to issue appropriate orders.

 Finally, apart from the proposed sanctions described above, the defendants request an award of attorneys' fees and expenses associated with the filing of their motion for sanctions.
 Where a party has failed to comply with an order, regardless of whether other sanctions have been imposed, "the court must order the disobedient party, the attorney advising that party, or both to pay the reasonable expenses, including attorney's fees, caused by the failure, unless the failure was substantially justified or other circumstances make an award of expenses unjust."

 Fed.
 R. Civ.
 P. 37(b)(2)(C).
-In the circumstances of this case, imposing a monetary penalty on this now pro se plaintiff for the misdeeds of his attorney would be unjust.
-Monetary sanctions against Mr. Myart, on the other hand, are firmly justified by the cost, inconvenience, and difficulty that his professional misconduct has imposed on the defendants, the Court, and his own former client.
+In the circumstances of this case, imposing a monetary penalty on these plaintiffs for the misdeeds of their attorney would be unjust.
+Monetary sanctions against Mr. Myart, on the other hand, are firmly justified by the cost, inconvenience, and difficulty that his professional misconduct has imposed on the defendants, the Court, and his own former clients.
 See Shea v.
 Donohoe Constr.
 Co., 795 F.2d at 1075 (noting that "the court may order the guilty counsel to pay a designated amount to the other party to cover his costs and inconvenience" and that the costs incurred by the defendant "can be adequately compensated by requiring Shea's attorneys to pay those fees, or any other amount that the District Court determines to be just compensation").
 Whether the defendants wish to pursue Mr. Myart for attorneys' fees and expenses is a matter the defendants will have to determine.
 If they decide to do so, they may file a separate fees petition with supporting documentation and affidavits.